 Although cash-based accounting is a traditional way of handling and managing cashflows, it results in an uneven and erroneous bookkeeping record.
 You might skip or duplicate a transaction when counting your finances.

-Moreover, if you’re dealing with multiple business vendors, you might not be able to keep track of all the receipts and invoices of their record.
+Moreover, if you’re dealing with multiple business vendors, you might not be able to keep track of all the receipts and invoices in their records.
 Cash-based accounting is a short-term and ineffective solution for your business needs.
 It doesn’t take due diligence and track-recording into account and leads to fluctuations in business inflows and outflows.

 Excel doesn’t offer smart features like integrating and optimizing your accounting information for comprehensive tracking.
 Therefore, using advanced, well-designed accounting software such as QuickBooks helps you stay ahead of your receivables and payables.

-Accounting software solutions are scalable, and let you optimize all your accounting and financial data by maintaining a complete audit trail.
-Many small business owners spend hours in making and managing excel data, leaving more critical business functions for later.
+Accounting software solutions are scalable and let you optimize all your accounting and financial data by maintaining a complete audit trail.
+Many small business owners spend hours making and managing Excel data, leaving more critical business functions for later.

 Businesses are expected to maintain specific, accurate, and up-to-date financial data that explains each transaction.
 These activities need to be reported to concerning authorities at the time, such as the SBA.